him666/MainStage/README.md

 - Cloud Services: Heroku, AWS.

 ### Experience
-* 5 years of experience Working with Ruby on Rails
+* 6 years of experience Working with Ruby on Rails

 * 5 years of Experience working with JavaScript

-* 5 years of experience with MYSQL and PSQL
+* 6 years of experience with MYSQL and PSQL

-* 5 years of experience with HTML, CSS
+* 6 years of experience with HTML, CSS

-* 5 years of experience using MVC and MVVM

 ### Work History
 #### Full Stack NodeJs Developer